Wanna know where to buy bulk in London?

 This artisanal bakery and coffee shop also has a very small and quaint bulk offering in London Fields, East London.
 I buy salt, sugar and sometimes their organic granola from here.
-They mill their own organic flour which is great and sold in paper packaging.
+They mill their own organic flour which is sold in paper packagingUPDATE 11/7/2017 – and they have just started selling it from bulk bins too!
 As most flours start going rancid once milled, the fresher the better!

 This is the latest reincarnation of Unpackaged!
 I haven’t paid this a visit yet, but hope to soon.
 This is currently the only Planet Organic with an Unpackaged section but fingers crossed they’ll expand this into their other stores soon.
 Expect to find (all organic) coffee, grains, nuts, pulses, seeds, wine, dried fruits, ecover refills, cereals and chocolate.
 Click here for the full list.